3. Amount of working tax credit

 The amount of working tax credit (WTC) you get depends on your circumstances (your ‘maximum WTC’) and how much income you have.
 Tax credits are calculated according to a maximum annual amount that you could receive in the tax year (6 April - 5 April).
 However, often awards must be calculated on part years because of changes in your circumstances – eg, you have another child, you cease to be a member of a couple or you change your hours of work.
 What follows, therefore, is a simplification of what is often a very complicated calculation and assumes you are claiming for a full tax year and have no changes in your circumstances during that year.
 See CPAG’s Welfare Benefits and Tax Credits Handbook for the detailed rules.

 The way in which WTC is calculated is the same as for child tax credit (CTC – see here), except that the threshold with which your income is compared is always £6,565.
 First, work out your maximum WTC (and add the maximum CTC, if applicable).
 Then work out your income (see Chapter 18).
 Use your income for the previous tax year, unless the current year’s income is more than £2,500 less than this (in which case use the current year’s income plus £2,500), or more than £2,500 more than this (in which case use the current year’s income minus £2,500).
 Finally, work out 41 per cent of the amount by which your income exceeds £6,565, and subtract this from your maximum WTC.
+Note: this simplified calculation gives an approximate amount of WTC.
+Amounts are actually calculated using daily rates.
+See CPAG’s Welfare Benefits and Tax Credits Handbook for more details.

 The maximum WTC you can get is made up of a basic element of £2,005 a year plus whichever one or more of the following elements apply:

-lone parent/couple element of £2,060 a year;
+•lone parent/couple element of £2,060 a year;

-30-hour element of £830 a year if you work at least 30 hours a week (you can add your hours to your partner’s if you have a child);
+•30-hour element of £830 a year if you work at least 30 hours a week (you can add your hours to your partner’s if you have a child);

-severe disability element of £1,400 a year if you get the highest rate care component of disability living allowance (DLA) or the enhanced rate of the daily living component of personal independence payment;
+•disabled worker element of £3,240 a year if you qualify for WTC as a disabled worker (see here); •severe disability element of £1,400 a year if you get the highest rate care component of disability living allowance (DLA) or the enhanced rate of the daily living component of personal independence payment;

-childcare element.
+•childcare element.
 You can get up to 70 per cent of your childcare costs up to a limit of £175 a week for one child or £300 for two or more children – ie, a maximum of £122.50 or £210.
 The childcare must be of a certain type, including a registered childminder, nursery or playscheme, an out-of-hours club or sitters service.
 You do not get help with childcare at home provided by a relative.
 To get the childcare element you must be a lone parent, or a couple and either both of you are working 16 hours or more a week, or one of you is incapacitated, in hospital or in prison.

 These are the amounts for the tax year April 2021 to April 2022.
 The maximum amounts usually go up each April.
 You will get less than the maximum if your income is more than a set threshold.